We’re often asked, “How do you write an entry-level

 - Your majors or minors

-- Any applicable course work, academic recognition, and other education achievements
+- Any applicable coursework, academic recognition, and other educational achievements

 You don’t have much working experience when writing an entry-level

 If you had vast experience, you’d make this section very brief and instead focus on your working experience.
-You’d also write the education section at the bottom of your
+You’d also write the education section with Dean’s List honors, if applicable, at the bottom of your

 4. Showcase Your Skills

 When writing the skills section, include both the hard and soft skills.
 Hard skills, such as hand-eye coordination and technological skills, are quantifiable and teachable.
 Soft skills are more interpersonal skills, including communication, team building, and leadership.